New Mexico identifies first case of more contagious coronavirus strain

-New Mexico health officials have identified the state's first case of the more contagious B1117 novel coronavirus variant — a male in his 60s who is "associated with travel" to the United Kingdom in December.
+New Mexico health officials have identified the state's first case of the more contagious novel coronavirus variant — a man in his 60s who is "associated with travel" to the United Kingdom in December.

-The unidentified man is recovering from a "very mild illness" and didn't require hospitalization, the state Department of Health said Wednesday in a news release.
+The unidentified man, who lives in Bernalillo County, is recovering from a "very mild illness" and didn't require hospitalization, the state Department of Health said Wednesday in a news release.

-"To this point, DOH has identified no close contacts within the state," the news release states.
+"To this point, DOH has identified no close contacts within the state," according to the news release, which didn't provide any other details about the man's travel.

+The new variant, called B.1.1.7, was first detected in the U.K. in September and has since spread to multiple countries, including the United States.
+The first case in the nation was detected in Colorado.

+The new variant, which triggered a surge of infections, hospitalizations and deaths in the U.K., has emerged with an "unusually large number of mutations," according to the Centers for Disease Control and Prevention.

 Post a comment as Guest